 The interactive map is intended to provide you with the ability to see what the 600' buffer around sensitive uses will look like.
 If any part of a property touches a buffer, then that site is ineligible to even apply to locate a cannabis business at that location.
-Please note, in addition to these buffers, there will be applicational criteria for location and neighborhood compatibility that will effect an application evaluation.
-The criteria will be released when the applications become available.
-At this point, the City will not provide informal zoning verifications, but will provide formal zoning verification as part of the application process.
+Please note, in addition to these buffers, there will be application criteria for location and neighborhood compatibility that will effect an application evaluation.
+See the Application Procedures & Guidelines for the locational criteria.
+Zoning verifications must be formally requested and submitted as part of the application process.
+Details can be found in the Application Procedures & Guidelines.
 Use of this map will not be a verification of zoning.

 The recommended browser to view the map is Chrome.

 - Properties in shades of pink are potential locations for retail cannabis businesses.

 - Properties in shades of light blue are potential locations for retail and industrial cannabis businesses.